 6. Key - The warehouse layout includes common areas, narrow aisles, and designated docking or charging stations.
 Certain areas may have higher traffic or more obstacles depending on the time of day and operations, requiring careful planning and dynamic rerouting.
 See Fig. 11.x.2-1 for the zoning plans.

-7. Key - There are multiple levels of maneuvering speed allowed for different zones, including shared roads, and for different types of AMRs according to the level of potential risk, mobility capabilities, and types of role (e.g., carrying a simple item, carrying a stack of heavy items which leads to more ample time to prepare when something has happened).
+7. Key - There are multiple levels of manoeuvring speed allowed for different zones, including shared roads, and for different types of AMRs according to the level of potential risk, mobility capabilities, and types of role (e.g., carrying a simple item, carrying a stack of heavy items which leads to more ample time to prepare when something has happened).